PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 Slicing a dataset (i.e. selecting specific subsets) is very similar to slicing a NumPy array.
 It actually works *almost* identical.
 A dataset supports Python's `slice` syntax, but also selection by boolean masks, and indices.
-The following three slicing operations are all equivalent and result in the same output dataset, by always selecting every other samples in the dataset:
+The following three slicing operations result in equivalent output datasets, by always selecting every other samples in the dataset:

   >>> # original